Param-Harrison/kidzode/public/courses/pixel-heroes/adventure_challenge.md

 print("THE END!")
 ```

-## Remember
-- Plan your story before coding
-- Each choice should lead somewhere interesting
-- Mix happy and sad endings
+**Tips:** Plan your story before coding!
+Each choice should lead somewhere interesting.
+Mix happy and sad endings.
+Test all paths to make sure they work!
-- Test all paths!

-## Try This
-Add more choices or create a mystery story!
+Want to make it harder?
+Add more choices or create a mystery story with clues!

-## If Stuck
-- Start simple with 2 choices
-- Draw your story on paper first
-- Check indentation for nested ifs

-**CHALLENGE COMPLETE!** 🎉